MaicolMoraga/serverIncidents/README.md

     - The creation of new token sesion.

-  The data is saved in mockapi.io in two resources (agent, issue).

-  URL public Mockapi data: https://mockapi.io/clone/5ef62e652c0f2c0016949868
+  *The data is saved in mockapi.io in two resources (agent, issue), URL public Mockapi data: https://mockapi.io/clone/5ef62e652c0f2c0016949868.

-  API REST possible responses:
+  **API REST possible responses**

   http://localhost:7000/agent
   - Allows the registration of a new agent.